williampan/williampan.net/content/posts/2019-12-09-airshafts-in-the-snow.md

 ---
-title: airshafts in the snow
+title: Airshafts in the Snow
 ---
 Iris Chang, *The Chinese in America* (Viking, 2003), p.
 60: